The new withholding tax regime in Switzerland

 Employees

-For the purposes of circular no. 45, employees are persons who, irrespective of their place of residence or domicile, are in an employment relationship with an employer domiciled in Switzerland.
-The decisive factor here is that the income from the underlying legal relationship qualifies as income from employment pursuant to Art.
+Employees within the meaning of Circular Letter No. 45 are persons who, irrespective of their place of residence or domicile, are in an employment relationship with an employer with a registered office in Switzerland.
+The decisive factor here is that the income from the underlying legal relationship qualifies as income from employment in accordance with Art.
 17 para.
 1 DBG.

 Debtor of the taxable benefit (employer)